bioshazard/mirror-docs/memory-bank/activeContext.md

 ## Current Work Focus

-Initializing the memory bank, documenting the existing codebase, and updating the documentation to reflect the project's intention and design.
+Refining the `mirror-docs` tool and documentation to position it as a solution for creating local, token-efficient documentation mirrors for AI assistant integration.
+Updating memory bank.

 ## Recent Changes

-*   Created the initial set of memory bank files: `projectbrief.md`, `productContext.md`, `systemPatterns.md`, and `techContext.md`.
+*   Updated `mirror_docs.py`:
+    *   Added HTML `<title>` extraction using BeautifulSoup.
+    *   Modified sitemap generation to include page titles (`path :: title` format).
+    *   Added a `User-Agent` string to the `wget` command.
+    *   Improved `wget` execution logging and error handling (allowing exit code 8).
+*   Significantly updated `README.md` to reflect the new positioning, benefits, usage instructions, and provided an example `.clinerule` for AI integration.
-*   Updated the memory bank to reflect the new plan of creating a generalized CLI tool.
+*   Initialized the memory bank by reading all files.

 ## Next Steps

-*   Create the `progress.md` file.
+*   Update `progress.md` to reflect the current state.
+*   Consider future enhancements (dependency checks, config file, incremental updates).
-*   Develop the `mirror_docs.py` script.
+*   Test the script with diverse documentation sites.
-*   Remove the old scripts (`00-mirror.sh`, `01-md.py`, `02-sitemap.sh`).
+*   Remove the old, now obsolete scripts (`00-mirror.sh`, `01-md.py`, `02-sitemap.sh`) if they still exist.
-*   Update `pyproject.toml` if any new Python dependencies are required.
+*   Update `pyproject.toml` if any new Python dependencies were added (BeautifulSoup was added implicitly via `readability-lxml`, but good to check).

 ## Active Decisions and Considerations